-As of December 31, 2022, intangible assets, net, represented approximately \$10.7 million, or 58% of our total assets.
-Goodwill is generated in our acquisitions when the cost of an acquisition exceeds the fair value of the net tangible and identifiable intangible assets we acquire.
-Goodwill and indefinite-lived intangible assets are subject to an impairment analysis at least annually based on fair value.
-Intangible assets relate primarily to in-process research and development (IPR&D) and patents acquired by us as part of our acquisitions of other companies, and are subject to an impairment analysis whenever events or changes in circumstances exist that indicate that the carrying value of the intangible asset might not be recoverable.
+As of December 31, 2023, intangible assets, net, represented approximately \$8.8 million, or 64% of our total assets.
+Indefinite-lived intangible assets are subject to an impairment analysis at least annually based on fair value.
+Intangible assets relate primarily to in-process research and development ("IPR&D") and patents acquired by us as part of our acquisitions of other companies, and are subject to an impairment analysis whenever events or changes in circumstances exist that indicate that the carrying value of the intangible asset might not be recoverable.
 If market and economic conditions or business performance deteriorate, the likelihood that we would record an impairment charge would increase, which impairment charge could materially and adversely affect our financial condition and operating results.